ggerganov/ggml/docs/gguf.md

 #### GGML

-GGML supports an embedded vocabulary that may be lossily compressed from a more complete tokenizer.
-It is simplistic and specific to GGML.
-This should enable inferencing of the model, but it may not fully capture the nuances of tokenization.
+GGML supports an embedded vocabulary that enables inference of the model, but implementations of tokenization using this vocabulary (i.e. `llama.cpp`'s tokenizer) may have lower accuracy than the original tokenizer used for the model.
 When a more accurate tokenizer is available and supported, it should be used instead.

 It is not guaranteed to be standardized across models, and may change in the future.
 It is recommended that model authors use a more standardized tokenizer if possible.